-This Jack Skellington Nightmare Before Christmas handmade headband is perfect for your next trip to Disney, or for a Jack Skellington Halloween movie night.
+These Jack Skellington Nightmare Before Christmas Mickey ears are perfect for your next trip to the Disney parks or a Halloween party.

-The Nightmare Before Christmas has to be one of my favorite Christmas movies.
-But, I really do love all Tim Burton movies.
+The Nightmare Before Christmas has to be one of my favorite Christmas and Halloween movies.
+I’ll watch it repeatedly through both holidays.

 Note: This project was originally created for Hewlett Packard’s MyPrintly website however that site is currently offline.
 You can still view some of the MyPrintly projects on the HP YouTube channel.